Don Bank: House

-A single storey Victorian Georgian Revival style cottage of vertical fitted slab construction with lath and plaster interior walls and red cedar joinery, a wide front door with French doors opening onto a verandah across the front.
+The house is a single-story Victorian Georgian Revival style cottage of vertical fitted slab construction with lath and plaster interior walls and red cedar joinery.
+A wide front door with French doors open onto a verandah across the front.
 The original shingle roof has been replaced with corrugated iron.
-The verandah has very good timber treillage work of a type now rare.
+The verandah has very good and rare type of timber treillage work.

-The cottage is of vernacular slab construction comprising a double-pile house with gabled ends and a verandah runs the length of its front and another across most of its rear elevation.
-It displays many features of the Colonial Regency style, including a symmetrical facade, four-room plan with a double pitched roof and a central valley, flat timber posts and decorative fascia boards.
+The cottage is of vernacular slab construction comprising a double-pile house with gabled ends.
+A verandah runs the length of its front and another across most of its rear elevation.
+It displays many features of the Colonial Regency style, including a symmetrical facade and a four-room plan.
+It has a double pitched roof and a central valley, flat timber posts, and decorative fascia boards.

 Its principal elevation is four-rooms wide, two rooms flanking either side of a central hall.
-Each room has a separate access to the front verandah in the form of French doors with full-height shutters.
-The detailing is minimal presenting twin post and latticed columns supporting the verandah roof and just above, it is edged with a scalloped fascia board (the bargeboard at the rear and gabled ends is also scalloped).
-The verandah with timber floorboards extends the full length of the front elevation.
-The roof has been re-shingled in the recent past with she-oak (Casuarina sp.).
+Each room has separate access to the front verandah through French doors with full-height shutters.
+The detailing is minimal, presenting twin post and latticed columns supporting the verandah roof.
+The roof is edged with a scalloped fascia board; the bargeboard at the rear and gabled ends also is scalloped.
+The roof has been reshingled with she-oak (Casuarina sp.).
 It is believed to be the second time the roof has been re-shingled since its post-1980 restoration.